Home Chemistry Analytical Chemistry Gas Chromatography

 There are several advantages of gas chromatography.
 The most common advantages are,

 • We used longer columns to give high separation efficiency.
-Gas chromatography columns are available in a wide range of diameter and length.
-Therefore, it offers a wide choice of applications for a wide range of separation.
+Gas chromatography columns are available in a wide range of diameters and lengths.
+Therefore, it offers a wide choice of applications for a wide range of separations.

-• It has a wide range of freedom to change operational parameters such as chromatographic column, temperature programming, carrier gas flow rate, etc.
+• GC instrument has a wide range of freedom to change operational parameters such as chromatographic column, temperature programming, carrier gas flow rate, etc.

-• It is ideal for the analysis of volatile compounds.
-Therefore, gas photography instrumentation is used for the analysis or separation of a wide range of compounds.
+• GC is ideal for the analysis of volatile compounds.
+Therefore, gas chromatography instrumentation is used for the analysis or separation of a wide range of chemical compounds.